robertmaxwilliams/max-website/blog/2019-4-3-An-Incomputable-Number.md

 (programs already added to D are not considered) and 3 digits and so on.
 Now D contains a listing of a subset of P. D conatins many "bad" programs, which happened to print a few digits but were never checked long enough to notice that they don't produce additional digits.
 Will all well-behaved programs in P end up in D?
 I think so, email me a proof if you think of one.
-I'll take it as a conjecture for now.
+Actually, I think that's false.
+A proof for that would also be nice.

 So now we have D, which is fit for diagonizable, but has many programs where the take-next-digit process would never halt.
 So D has at least one program for every computable number, and lots of programs that end up stuck in loops.
 If we diagonalize D, we get a new number not in D.

+So, my conclusion is that the set of all computable numbers is incomputable, just like the set of all programs that halt.
+QED?